 Through two distinct approaches to his art, Krasnyansky depicted expressive architecture and surreal figures to remind us to never forget the accomplishments of the world’s cultures and traditions.READ MORE +

-Anatole Krasnyansky was born in Kiev, Ukraine.
+Anatole Krasnyansky was born in Kyiv, Ukraine.
 His father passed away in 1931 from leukemia, so he and his mother relied on the support of her brother.
 In 1941, Krasnyansky and his mother fled the invading German army by escaping to Stalingrad (now Volgograd), then later to Tashkent, Uzbekistan, where he graduated from high school in 1947.

 That same year, Krasnyansky returned to Kyiv.
-He studied architectural restoration at the School of Architecture program at the Kiev State Art Institute (now the Ukraine State Art Academy) as well as at the Leningrad Academy of Art, receiving his masters in architecture in 1953.
+He studied architectural restoration at the School of Architecture program at the Kyiv State Art Institute (now the Ukraine State Art Academy) as well as at the Leningrad Academy of Art, receiving his masters in architecture in 1953.

 Krasnyansky worked on the restoration of the Potemkin Palace, the Marble Palace, and the Hermitage museum.
 While in the U.S.S.R., his skills were noticed by city officials, and he was asked to work on multiple prestigious projects.
 He designed the Central Medical Emergency Building and the Polytechnic Institute Subway Station, as well as hospitals, art pavilions, exhibition installations, and monuments.

 Krasnyansky married Nelly Koshevatsky in 1957 and, in 1966, gave birth to their daughter, Rimma.
 In 1975, his family left the U.S.S.R. for the United States.

 His awareness of the interdependence of architecture, sculpture, painting, and applied art would shape his career in his new country.
 Krasnyansky became a background artist and set designer for major television and movie studios, including ABC, CBS, and Universal Studios.

 Never abandoning his own paintings, he began showing in solo and group exhibitions.
 In 1976, an exhibition featured his works alongside Camille Pissaro, Leonel Feininger, Marc Chagall, Diego Rivera, Reuben Rubin, Alfredo Ramos Martinez, and Françoise Gilot.